kien5436/eightplus/readme.md

 - sometimes old messages are not loaded in the first time login

 ## Installation
-### Prequisites: some knowledge of Node.js and MongoDB
+### Prequisites: some knowledge about Node.js and MongoDB
 - Install [Node.js](https://nodejs.org)
 - Install [MongoDB](https://www.mongodb.com)
 - Clone or download this project then uncompress it